Making-Sense-Info/Dvorak/README.md

 ## References

-This work has been the subject of two presentations at international conferences :
+This work has been the subject of two presentations at international conferences:
 - **Using data description to automate validation with VTL** at the [9th SDMX Global Conference](https://www.sdmx2023.org/)
   - [PDF medium of presentation](https://www.sdmx2023.org/plenary/SESSION_4/Thomas%20Dubois-%20Franck%20Cotton%20-%20FINAL.pdf)
   - [Video](https://youtu.be/7F9dQevApJA?t=9643)